feliceferri/RestaurantReview/README.md

 Functional UI/UX design is needed.
 You are not required to create a unique design, however, do follow best practices to make the project as functional as possible.

-# Video - Functionality baded on requirements
+# Video - Functionality based on requirements

 [![Functionality baded on requirements](https://img.youtube.com/vi/C0ZrcUjkF-k/0.jpg)](http://www.youtube.com/watch?v=C0ZrcUjkF-k)